Achieving Independence with Adaptive Equipment

 - Wheelchair carriers

-Driving for People With CP
+Driving for People With Cerebral Palsy

 The goal is to determine what vehicle modifications for cerebral palsy will make the driving experience safest.
 No vehicle modifications for cerebral palsy should be made until a thorough evaluation is completed.